mestredainfo/miapp/README.md

 # MIApp

-MIApp is software that allows the execution of developed PHP applications for desktop.Compatible with Linux (Debian and Ubuntu) and Windows.
+MIApp is software that allows the execution of developed PHP applications for desktop.
+Compatible with Linux (Debian and Ubuntu) and Windows.

 ## Documentation